davrec72/clang-meta/README.md

 3) **custom compile-time diagnostics** (at source locations YOU define, that work with your IDE as is), and
 4) **constexpr containers** (vector, set, map) of any constexpr class you define.

+Use these to define your own metaclasses, metanamespaces, meta-metafunctions, the sky's the limit -- recursion works endlessly.
+You can write an interface metaclass in your sleep.

+Stop doing repetitive coding tasks -- delegate to your compiler.
+If you're not *using* metafunctions, you *are* one!

 ## Examples